-The following table shows the various commands available to adjust the audio gain, and mute an audio channel.
+The following table shows the various commands available to adjust the audio gain, and mute an audio channel in the server-based application.

 One of the following command can be applied on an individual channel when it is selected and when the audio gain display is on.